Couple Finds Hidden Camera In Their Carnival Cruise Line Cabin

 — USA TODAY (@USATODAY) October 29, 2018

-The cruise line further indicated that they had passed the device and the investigation onto the FBI and had informed the Whites that this step had been taken.
+The cruise line further indicated that they had passed the device and the investigation on to the FBI and had informed the Whites that this step had been taken.
 As a matter of standard operation, the U.S. Customs and Border Protection was also made aware of the situation.

 Earlier this month, Carnival Cruises announced plans to renovate one of its ships that was originally designed in the 1990s.
 Currently named the Carnival Victory, the 2,758-passenger vessel will be re-christened in 2020 with a new name — the Carnival Radiance.
 Renovations will be done in Spain at a cost of about $200 million, one of the highest-priced cruise ship renovations in history, and will be a “nuts-to-bolts” redesign.
 The ship cost $410 million to build.